ggsklias/django-app-k8s-deployment/README.md

      ```

    - **Application Deployment:**
-     Deploys the Django application and PostgreSQL database on the worker nodes by applying Kubernetes manifests:
+     Deploys the Django application and PostgreSQL database on the worker nodes by applying Kubernetes manifests, with 4 replicas and rolling update strategy to ensure no downtime during the upgrade of the application.
      ```bash
      ansible-playbook -i inventory.ini deploy_app.yml
      ```